Zckyy/EFT-Sound-ESP/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Legal issues?
-Whilst thisnt isnt technically legal by ToS or EulA of the game, it shouldnt get you into any trouble.
-It uses NVIDIA highlights to determine whether you killed someone or not.

 ## Usage

 ```python
 Just run the script after installation and play
 ```

+## Legalalities
+Whilst this isnt technically legal by ToS or EulA of the game, it shouldnt get you into any trouble.
+It uses NVIDIA highlights to determine whether you killed someone or not.
+There is no memory modifications or injections of any kind.